 The brightly red-colored cake we are more familiar with is generally credited to Mr. Adams and his wife from Adam Extract.
 The story goes he and his wife had a red velvet cake made with beets at the Waldorf Astoria in New York.
 Apparently they saw an opportunity to sell more food extracts by replacing the beets with red food coloring and other extracts such as vanilla.
 And even then, the red velvet cake served at the Waldorf Astoria was a version of one of these beet-colored cakes floating around during World War II.
 Adam's recipe was published with an ermine or French-style butter roux icing.
 Its light and fluffy but can be time-consuming to prepare and was later replaced with the simpler, tangy cream cheese frosting we are more familiar with.

 The cake remained a constant presence in home kitchens for years but didn't take off until the movie Steel Magnolias, which included an impressive red velvet armadillo-shaped cake.
 It gained massive popularity in the early 2000s, spawning everything from red velvet cupcakes, lattes, pop tarts and donuts to candles, body spray and lip balms.

 Regardless of its origins this brightly colored cake has cemented its place on menus and kitchens around the world.
 This is my version and I hope you love it as much as I do.

 Can't get enough of red velvet?
-You'll love my red velvet ice cream which takes this dreamy cake flavor and turns it into fabulous ice cream.
-Recipe coming soon!
+Why not try making my red velvet ice cream which takes this dreamy cake flavor and turns it into fabulous ice cream, or my red velvet Oreo cheesecake.
+Delicious!